ziggornif/gimme/README.md

 # gimme

-A self hosted CDN solution written in Go
+A self-hosted CDN solution written in Go

 ## Run a local object storage